xipx/log/README.md

-This is a simple library created for replacing the default `console.log()`.
+This is a tiny library which provide your a more easier way for logging.
+It's a wrapper function of the original `console.log()`.
+Read 'Usage' section for more details.

 ##Features

 * Easy to write
 * Enable and disable on demand
-* set a color or style for log
+* Set a color or style for logging

 ##Usage